tpickhan/bluesky/website/docs/tips.md

 ## Tips

+Thanks to Jef Kazimer for the initial list of tips.
+[BlueSky Guide](https://github.com/JefTek/BlueskyGuide/tree/main)

 ### Custom Domains

-- [How to ser your domain as your handle](https://bsky.social/about/blog/4-28-2023-domain-handle-tutorial) - A guide on using a custom domain as your Bluesky handle
+- [How to set your domain as your handle](https://bsky.social/about/blog/4-28-2023-domain-handle-tutorial) - A guide on using a custom domain as your Bluesky handle

 ## Tools